 From the last weekend in November until the 24th of December cities all over Germany transform into Christmas wonderlands called Weihnachtmarkts (Christmas Markets in English).
-They push together little wooden sheds decorated with lights and boughs of pine into a square and sell trinkets and presents and giant bratwurst and gluhwein.
+They line up little wooden sheds decorated with lights and boughs of pine into a square and sell trinkets and presents and giant bratwurst and gluhwein.

-While I found that most of the product sold is the same at the Markts that I visited, the size and themes vary.
-At one of the biggest markets, Stuttgart, the stalls are decorated much grander than those in Regensburg.
-Stuttgart, for example, is one of the biggest Markets in the country.
-The stalls wind through the streets of the altstadt (old town), there’s an ice skating rink and the windows of the Rat Haus (City Hall) are turned into a giant Advent Calendar.
+When I lived in Germany I went to three Christmas markets.
+While I found that most of the Markets that I visited sold a lot of the same products, the size and themes of each Market vary.
+Stuttgart has one of the largest Markets in the country.
+The stalls wind through the streets of the altstadt (old town), their roofs decorated with holiday characters like Santa, reindeer, even animatronic penguins!
+There’s an ice skating rink in the Schlossplatz and the windows of the Rat Haus (City Hall) are turned into a giant Advent Calendar.

-In the medieval town of Esslingen just outside of Stuttgart was my favorite of the Markets I visited.
-Wander the through the town down the narrow, cobbled streets and you’ll find games like ax throwing, archery, candle making, and a even a hand turned wooden ferris wheel.
+The Market in the medieval town of Esslingen, just outside of Stuttgart, was by far my favorite of the Markets I visited.
+Stalls start in the plaza outside the Stadtkirche and continue throughout the altstadt.
+Wander down the narrow, cobbled streets and you’ll find games like ax throwing, archery, candle making, and even a hand turned wooden ferris wheel.
 Many of the vendors dress up in costumes and there was even a beggar dressed in rags and walking around without shoes on.

 Without a doubt, the Christmas Market season is my very favorite thing about Germany.
 When I was feeling down, a trip to Christmas-town was the exact pick me up I needed.
-You can look at all the things for sale, hear choirs sing Christmas music or just people watch.
-And for a few euros you can get a giant bratwurst or a bit of Gluhwien to fill your tummy and warm your spirits.
+Browsing the stalls, listening to choirs sing Christmas music, grab a delicious wurst or a steaming cup of gluhwein and just people watch.
+The perfect holiday tradition.